 The roster of composers who have worked with Rolf or written for him reads like a Who’s Who, and includes Tan Dun, John Adams, Helmut Lachenmann, Unsuk Chin, Elliott Carter, George Benjamin, James MacMillan amongst many others.
 Rolf’s growing list of compositions include a piano concerto, Maya-Sesha, nominated for a British Composer’s Award and a concerto for accordion and orchestra with soloist James Crabb and the BBC Symphony Orchestra, premiered at London’s Barbican Centre.
 Much of his music is inspired by a fascination with the culture, mythology, philosophy and music of India, which he has travelled to often.
 At the same time it draws on the technical adventurousness of certain performers, including himself.

-Rolf curated and performed in a new piano festival at St John’s Smith Square in 2014, Occupy the Pianos, which was repeated and expanded in September 2015 and will be developed further in 2017/18.
+Rolf curated and performed in a new piano festival at St John’s Smith Square in 2014, Occupy the Pianos, which is now becoming a regular feature at St John’s.

-His first opera, a ‘Mindfulness opera’ for voices, instruments and audience, commissioned by Mahogany Opera Group, directed by Freddie Wake Walker, entitled Lost in Thought was premiered at London’s Barbican Centre in September 2015 and continues to tour internationally, including performances at Hamburg’s stunning new venue, Elbphilharmonie.
+His first opera, a ‘Mindfulness opera’ for voices, instruments and audience, commissioned by Mahogany Opera Group, directed by Freddie Wake Walker, entitled Lost in Thought was premiered at London’s Barbican Centre in September 2015.
+Rolf wrote a major new work for the Huddersfield Contemporary Music Festival in November 2017 and continues to develop many exciting new projects as a composer.